nsnam/ns-3-dev-git/README.md

 However, we recommend to follow the Gitlab guidelines for starters, that includes creating a Gitlab account, forking the ns-3-dev project under the new account's name, and then cloning the forked repository.
-You can find more information in the manual [link].
+You can find more information in the [manual](https://www.nsnam.org/docs/manual/html/working-with-git.html).